Improving user retention for Microsoft 365

 trust BUILDING FACTORS

-Across services like LinkedIn, Netflix, and Slack transparency, flexibility, and confirmation were a consistent theme in their cancellation flows.
+Across services like Adobe, Netflix, and Slack transparency, flexibility, and confirmation were a consistent theme in their cancellation flows.

 KEY FINDING